 George Stelljes III.
 Mr. Stelljes, age 44, has served as our executive vice president and chief investment officer since our inception.
 He also served as the executive vice president and chief investment officer of Gladstone Capital Corporation since September 2002, and assumed the duties of president of Gladstone Capital Corporation in April 2004.
 Mr. Stelljes was also a director of Gladstone Capital Corporation from August 2001 to September 2002 and then rejoined the board of directors in July 2003.
-Mr. Stelljes has also served as the president, chief investment officer and a director of Gladstone Investment Corporation since its inception, and serves as president, chief investment officer and a director of Gladstone Investment Corporation since its inception, and serves as president, chief investment officer and a director of Canden Partners, a private equity firm which finances high growth companies in communications, education, healthcare and business services sectors.
-From 1997 to 1999, Mr. Stelljes was a managing director and partner of Columbia Capital, a venture capital firm focused on investments in communications and information technology.
+Mr. Stelljes has also served as the president, chief investment officer and a director of Gladstone Investment Corporation since its inception, and serves as president, chief investment officer and a director of Gladstone Investment Corporation since its inception, and serves as president, chief investments.
+From 1999 to 2001, Mr. Stelljes was a co-founder and managing member of Camden Partners, a private equity firm which finances high growth companies in communications, education, healthcare and business services sectors.
+From 1999, Mr. Stelljes was a managing director and partner of Columbia Capital, a venture capital firm focused on investments in communications and information technology.
 From 1989 to 1997, Mr. Stelljes held seven various positions, including executive vice president and principal, with Allied Capital and its affiliates.
 Mr. Stelljes currently serves as a general partner and investment committee member of Patriot Capital, a private equity fund and on the board of Intrepid Capital Management, a money management firm.
 He is also a former board member and regional president of the National Association of Small Business Investment Companies.
 Mr. Stelljes holds an MBA from the University of Virginia and a BA in Economics from Vanderbilt University.